- Supreme flexibility

 features & specs

 Most of the features offered as options on the Dodge are standard on the Chrysler, including power windows for all four doors; power locks and mirrors; power side doors and tailgate; garage door opener; a 115-volt outlet; Stow 'N Go; and leather seats.
 Bluetooth and a USB port are standard.
 A safety option package includes parking sensors, rearview camera, and blind-spot monitors.
-Options include a sunroof; a navigation system; in-car wireless internet; a DVD entertainment system; a power-folding third row, and pushbutton start.
-There's also a Blu-Ray DVD entertainment system with an HDMI input and twin USB ports for gaming and charging.
+Options include a sunroof; a navigation system; in-car wireless internet; a DVD entertainment system; a power-folding third row, and keyless ignition.
+There's also a Blu-ray DVD entertainment system with an HDMI input and twin USB ports for gaming and charging.

 The other new model for 2015, the Town & Country Limited Platinum, takes just about every available option or package and makes it standard, adding Nappa leather seating, unique painted 17-inch wheels, radio memory, a nine-speaker stereo, a leather-and-wood steering wheel, and power-adjustable pedals.
 It's the most equipment we've ever seen on a minivan.